felixfoertsch/felixfoertsch.github.io/about.md

 ## [Hello There](https://reddit.com/r/PrequelMemes/)!

-My name is Felix and I am a student of business administration and computer science.
+My name is Felix.
+I have a MSc in Business Administration and I am currently  studying a BSc in Computer Science.
 I work as a project manager and can help you, to make your ideas a reality.

 You can reach me easily by:
 - Writing me an email: [felixfoertsch@gmail.com](mailto:felixfoertsch@gmail.com)